Building an App#

 Dependencies specified as exact are not written into an automatic version lock.
 This way, you lock the version manually, and only for the selected platform.

-Caching extensions disabled by default
+Caching extensions disabled by default#

-and omni.create.full.kit
+and omni.app.editor.full.kit

 .
 The latter includes the former in its dependencies but adds extra extensions.
 Both kit files are passed to the precache tool (specified in repo.toml